Associate Professor Lay, Chairperson

 Note: The concentration in speech communication is recommended for students wishing to double major in rhetorical studies and another major.
 Students in other concentrations who wish to double major should consult with a department adviser as soon as they choose a major, in order to complete the major requirements on time.

 Incoming freshmen and transfer students may declare a major in Rhetoric and Public Advocacy.
 Matriculated Hofstra University students must have a grade point average of at least 2.0 to declare a major.
 All declared majors must maintain a minimum grade point average in the major of 2.5 and a grade point average overall of 2.0 to remain in the major.

-In the spirit of using writing to build community, the department provides writing instruction for students throughout their academic careers, advice and support to instructors teaching writing in what are often thought of as non-writing courses, and, through its interdisciplinary writing center, consultation and guided practice for all members of the Hofstra community.
+In the spirit of using writing to build community, the department provides writing instruction for students throughout their academic careers, advice, and support to instructors teaching writing in what is often thought of as non-writing courses, and, through its interdisciplinary writing center, consultation and guided practice for all members of the Hofstra community.